labgrid-project/labgrid/doc/configuration.rst

   flashrom_resource:
     - `Flashrom`_
     - `NetworkFlashrom`_

+Arguments:
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target

 The FlashromDriver allows using the linux util "flashrom" to write directly to a ROM e.g. a NOR SPI flash.
 The assumption is that the device flashing the DUT e.g. an exporter is wired to the Flash